Got Your COVID-19 Vaccine? 3 Things to Do Now

 Keep wearing your mask.

 Researchers don’t know if people who have been vaccinated can still spread the coronavirus, and there are new variants of the coronavirus circulating in some areas.
-So, staying masked up is still essential to stay safe and protect others.
+So, staying masked up in public places is still essential to stay safe and protect others.

 Keep washing your hands.